Laravel Passport

 configuration file.
 You can then protect your route using middleware to ensure that only users from the guard's specified provider are authorized.

-Customizing The Username Field
+Customizing the Username Field

 When authenticating using the password grant, Passport will use the email